biocore/cmi-workshops/docs/qiita-16S-analysis.rst

 Beta Diversity Analysis
 ~~~~~~~~~~~~~~~~~~~~~~~

 Finally, one can measure beta diversity.
 Beta diversity measures the diversity between samples rather than within.
 This is used to compare samples to one another.

 One way to analyze this is through Bray-Curtis dissimilarity.
 This quantifies how dissimilar samples are to one another.

-To create a Bray-Curtis diversity analysis, select select "beta_diversity" from the drop-down menu.
+To create a Bray-Curtis beta diversity analysis, select select "beta_diversity" from the drop-down menu.
 The parameters will appear below the workflow diagram:

 .. figure::  images/bray_curtis_beta_diversity.png
    :align:   center

-Several parameter have automatically selected for you.
+Several parameters have been automatically selected for you.
 In the "p-metric" field we will specify the beta diversity analysis to run.
-Enter braycurtis in this box, and click "Add Command".
+Enter "braycurtis" in this box, and click "Add Command".

 To create a Bray-Curtis dissimilarity principal coordinate plot, select select "pcoa" from the drop-down menu.
 The parameters will appear below the workflow diagram: